Sastik/Basic_LINUX_Tutorial_Document/README.md

    14. Visual Classification of Files With Colors Using  ls –color=auto

            ls –color=auto
+   15. Get a full list of hidden files .information about the user presentation,  size of the file and date and tjme of modifications Using  ls –la

+            ls -la

    #  $cd 🐱‍👤
    Used yo chnage current working  directory